 What makes the Great Scottish Squirrel Survey so great is that anyone can take part.
 Squirrel watching can be a solo activity that doesn't require elaborate equipment to look and listen to your surroundings.
 Explore alternative ways for people to take part, such as downloading a walking route or joining in online.

 Event activities

 Ensure compliance with the latest Government guidelines when planning your event and always put public safety first.
-Our mandatory Covid-19 risk assessment must be completed by those planning in-person events to ensure safety measures are in place such as physical distancing and restricting numbers.
-Please note that in-person events may be subject to change at short notice in order to comply with the latest guidance.
+A Covid-19 risk assessment is mandatory when planning inperson events to ensure safety measures are in place such as mask wearing and restricting numbers.
+Please note that inperson events may be subject to change at short notice in order to comply with the latest guidance.

-Where group activities may not be possible, there are always opportunities to go digital.
+There is always the option to go digital.
 You could host an online talk about red squirrels in your area or film a live nature walk from your local patch to celebrate one of Scotland's most iconic mammals.

 When & where

-Choose a date and time between 21-27 September that will best suit your local community.
+Choose a date and time between 20-26 September that will best suit your local community.
 Activities such as walking routes could be made accessible for the whole week.

 Consider that squirrels are often most active early morning for the best chance of seeing these charismatic creatures, but can also be seen at other times of the day.
 Your event could take place anywhere in Scotland - areas of known red squirrel territory and grey squirrel territory are equally important, as are areas where few squirrels have been seen.

 If going digital, you could even inspire others from your own back garden by sharing video content of bushy-tailed visitors.

 How to promote sightings

 Every sighting of both red and grey squirrels counts, so remember to inform participants that they can report what they have seen to scottishsquirrels.org.uk, during or after the event.

 Keep up to date with the latest Government guidance and advice by visiting www.gov.scot/coronavirus-covid-19/

 PROMOTE YOUR EVENT

 The following templates are available to download and customise to your Great Scottish Squirrel Survey event.
 Email us event posters and details to promote through our events listings.

-Great

-Scottish

-Squirrel

-Survey

-event

-poster

-template
+Great Scottish Squirrel Survey event template for social media

+Great Scottish Squirrel Survey event poster template

+PRINTED MATERIALS

-Great Scottish Squirrel Survey event template for social media PRINTED MATERIALS The following printed materials are available to order, for display in visitor centres and other community meeting places.
+The following printed materials are available to order, for display in visitor centres and other community meeting places.

-Great

-Scottish

-Squirrel

-Survey
+Great Scottish Squirrel Survey flyer

-A3 and A4
+Great Scottish Squirrel Survey A3 and A4 poster

-poster
+Great Scottish Squirrel Survey worksheet

 TEMPLATE ARTICLE

 We have put together a short article that could be included in a newsletter, blog or web page.

-The Great Scottish Squirrel Survey returns for its second year this autumn.
-Saving Scotland's Red Squirrels are calling on people all over Scotland to explore outdoors on the lookout for tufted ears and bushy tails between 21-27 September, during National Red Squirrel Week.
+The Great Scottish Squirrel Survey returns for its third year this autumn.
+Saving Scotland's Red Squirrels is calling on people all over Scotland to explore outdoors and look out for tufted ears and bushy tails between 20-26 September (National Red Squirrel Week).

 SSRS monitors squirrel populations all year round; but autumn remains a particularly rewarding time of year for squirrel-spotting.
 Squirrels are often more visible as they busily forage the autumn harvest in preparation for the winter ahead.

 Anyone can take part in the Great Scottish Squirrel Survey by reporting sightings of both red and grey squirrels throughout the week.
 Each sighting creates a snapshot of the situation, helping the project understand how populations are changing over time and to decide where to focus its conservation efforts.

 To find out more and record your squirrel sightings, visit scottishsquirrels.org.uk

 SOCIAL MEDIA

-The project Facebook page is facebook.com/SavingScotlandsRedSquirrels

-The project Twitter handle is @ScotSquirrels
+The project Facebook page is facebook.com/SavingScotlandsRedSquirrelsThe project Twitter handle is @ScotSquirrels

 The campaign hashtag is #GreatScottishSquirrelSurvey

 The web address to include is scottishsquirrels.org.uk